Lattice-based cryptography: CRYSTALS-Dilithium

+Dilithium was one of the two digital signature schemes initially chosen by the NIST in their post-quantum cryptography process, the other one being SPHINCS+, which is not based on lattices but on hashes.

+In August 2023, NIST published FIPS 204 (Initial Public Draft), and started calling Dilithium "Module-Lattice-Based Digital Signature Algorithm" (ML-DSA).

+As of October 2023, ML-DSA was being implemented as a part of Libgcrypt, according to Falko Strenzke.

+In August 2024, NIST officially standardized CRYSTALS-Dilithium under the name ML-DSA, establishing it as the primary standard (FIPS 204) for quantum-resistant digital signatures.

 Security

 Lattice-based cryptographic constructions hold a great promise for public-key post-quantum cryptography.
 Indeed, the main alternative forms of public-key cryptography are schemes based on the hardness of factoring and related problems and schemes based on the hardness of the discrete logarithm and related problems.
-However, both factoring and the discrete logarithm are known to be solvable in polynomial time on a quantum computer.
-Furthermore, algorithms for factorization tend to yield algorithms for discrete logarithm, and vice versa.
+However, both factoring and the discrete logarithm problem are known to be solvable in polynomial time on a quantum computer.
+Furthermore, algorithms for factorization tend to yield algorithms for discrete logarithm, and conversely.
 This further motivates the study of constructions based on alternative assumptions, such as the hardness of lattice problems.

 Many lattice-based cryptographic schemes are known to be secure assuming the worst-case hardness of certain lattice problems.
 I.e., if there exists an algorithm that can efficiently break the cryptographic scheme with non-negligible probability, then there exists an efficient algorithm that solves a certain lattice problem on any input.
-In contrast, cryptographic schemes based on, e.g., factoring would be broken if factoring was easy "on an average input, even if factoring was in fact hard in the worst case.
-However, for the more efficient and practical lattice-based constructions (such as schemes based on NTRU and even schemes based on LWE with more aggressive parameters), such worst-case hardness results are not known.
-For some schemes, worst-case hardness results are known only for certain structured lattices or not at all.
+However, for the practical lattice-based constructions (such as schemes based on NTRU and even schemes based on LWE with efficient parameters), meaningful reduction-based guarantees of security are not known.

+Assessments of the security levels provided by reduction arguments from hard problems—based on recommended parameter sizes, standard estimates of the computational complexity of the hard problems, and detailed examination of the steps in the reductions—are called concrete security and sometimes practice-oriented provable security.
+Some authors who have investigated concrete security for lattice-based cryptosystems have found that the provable security results for such systems do not provide any meaningful concrete security for practical values of the parameters.